HowIsThisNotTaken/sourcebans-extended/README.md

 Use this [link](https://drive.google.com/open?id=1NrgjutfWg1Ov8pvI_FMgfE98lDhN3rIMF7OPEbN5foU) for documentation.
 This google doc and the official documentation do have similar functions listed, but mine has extra functions which may be useful outside of SourceBans.

+TO access the in-game menu, do sm_adminmenu in console.
+Check sv_sourceban_gui.lua to make sure the meta function "Player:IsModerator()" has all your staff group for them to be able to access the in-game group.

+There isn't any adding group function, sorry.

+There isn't any noclip function, just use the default noclip key.

+In essence, check all files if they are using the correct meta function.

+Yo do not need to set permissions permissions on the web panel for groups.

+There are chat commands: /bring, /goto, /freeze, /unfreeze, /god, /ungod, /kill, /respawn, /strip.
+You can use names, steam name, steamid, or steamid64.

 ### Shoutouts

 Lexi for allowing SourceBans to be a thing on gmod: https://forum.facepunch.com/gmodaddon/jiep/SourceBans-in-Lua/1/